Yes, Ice Facials Exist — But Do They Really Minimize Pores?

 Have you heard of the “ice facial”?
-It’s a popular Korean beauty trend that has inspired scores of skin care aficionados to rub ice cubes all over their faces in the name of better skin.
-In particular, ice facials are said to minimize the look of pores, reduce puffiness, and make the skin look smoother.
-While the alleged benefits alone sound worth it, we consulted the experts to find out if the trend is truly worth trying.
-Spoiler alert: Before you opt to dunk your face into a bowl of ice water to “shrink” your pores, you’ll want to keep reading.
+It’s a popular Korean beauty trend that’s inspired skin-care aficionados far and wide to rub ice cubes all over their faces in the name of better skin.
+In particular, ice facials are said to minimize the look of pores, reduce puffiness and make the skin look smoother.
+While the alleged benefits alone sound good, we consulted the experts to find out if the trend is truly worth trying.

 We all have pores, but what exactly are they?
 According to the American Academy of Dermatology (AAD), pores are the tiny holes in your skin where hair grows.
 They secrete sebum, the natural oil that keeps our skin feeling soft and smooth, and play an important role in the health of our skin.

-- A poor skin care routine: Fact: Neglecting to commit to a well-rounded skin care routine can take a toll on your skin over time.
-When dirt, oil, and grime build up on your skin’s surface, they can clog your pores.
+2. Your Skin-Care Routine: Fact: Neglecting to commit to a well-rounded skin-care routine can take a toll on your skin over time.
+When dirt, oil and grime build up on your skin’s surface, they can clog your pores.
 As such, you want to be sure to cleanse your skin morning and evening to remove pore-clogging impurities and bacteria before they have a chance to wreak havoc.

-- Unprotected sun exposure: Broad-spectrum SPF 15 or higher can help protect skin against sunburn, signs of aging, and even some cancers.
+3. Unprotected sun exposure: Broad-spectrum SPF 15 or higher can help protect skin against sunburn, signs of aging and even some cancers.
 But did you know wearing it daily could also help keep your pores in good shape?
 When harmful UV rays and free radicals damage your skin cells, it can cause your pores to appear larger.

-- Age: With the ticking hands of time, our skin produces less collagen.
+4. Age: Over time, our skin produces less collagen.
 The result?
 Loss of elasticity, which can in turn make the skin appear less firm and make pores appear larger.

-- Genetics: Women may experience the appearance of enlarged pores as a result of hormonal fluctuations, pregnancy, or menopause.
+5. Genetics: Women may experience the appearance of enlarged pores as a result of hormonal fluctuations, pregnancy or menopause.
 What’s more, if your parents have naturally oily skin and large pores, chances are it will be passed down to you.